-May 5, 2021 – Friedens, Pennsylvania - Corsa Coal Corp.
-(TSXV: CSO; OTCQX: CRSXF) (“Corsa” or the “Company”), a premium quality metallurgical coal producer, today reported financial results for the three months ended March 31, 2021.
-Corsa has filed its unaudited condensed interim consolidated financial statements for the three months ended March 31, 2021 and 2020 and related management’s discussion and analysis under its profile on www.sedar.com.
+May 12, 2022 – Friedens, Pennsylvania - Corsa Coal Corp.
+(TSXV: CSO; OTCQX: CRSXF) (“Corsa” or the “Company”), a premium quality metallurgical coal producer, today reported financial results for the three months ended March 31, 2022.
+Corsa has filed its unaudited condensed interim consolidated financial statements for the three months ended March 31, 2022 and 2021 and related management’s discussion and analysis under its profile on www.sedar.com.

 Unless otherwise noted, all dollar amounts in this news release are expressed in United States dollars and all ton amounts are short tons (2,000 pounds per ton).
-Pricing and cost per ton information is expressed on a free-on-board, or FOB, mine site basis, unless otherwise noted.
+Pricing and cost per ton information is expressed on a free-on-board (“FOB”), mine site basis, unless otherwise noted.

-- Corsa’s average realized price per ton of metallurgical coal sold(1) was $86.62 per short ton for all metallurgical qualities in the three months ended March 31, 2021 compared to $90.49 in the three months ended March 31, 2020.
-This average realized price for the first quarter 2021 is the approximate equivalent of between $112 to $117 per metric ton on an FOB vessel basis(2).
-For the first quarter 2021, Corsa’s sales mix included 68% of sales to domestic customers and 32% of sales to international customers.
+- Corsa’s average realized price for the first quarter 2022 is the approximate equivalent of between $200 to $206 per metric ton on an FOB vessel basis(2).
+For the first quarter 2022, Corsa’s sales mix included 61% of sales to domestic customers and 39% of sales to international customers.

 - This is a non-GAAP financial measure.
 See “Non-GAAP Financial Measures” below.